-Located in a renovated school house in South Greensburg, MHA-SWPA’s new Art Cellar will be a community art “open studio” promoting communication through art, providing meaningful art experiences, and preventing mental health concerns while empowering individuals and the community in which they live.
+Located in a renovated school house in South Greensburg, the Staunton Farm Foundation Art Cellar at MHA of Southwestern PA will be a community art “open studio” promoting communication through art, providing meaningful art experiences, and preventing mental health concerns while empowering individuals and the community in which they live.
 While there are a few private practice art therapists, no community group art program with a therapeutic component targeting this unique population exists in Greensburg.

 Collaborating with Seton Hill University’s Art Therapy program, graduate level interns will facilitate art programs using an inclusive community model with individuals in recovery.
 Art therapy is helpful for people who experience illness, trauma, mental health issues, and challenges in living, as well as for those who seek personal insight and change.